TritonDataCenter/rfd/rfd/0152/README.md

 networks are on the same L2 broadcast domain (e.g. `admin`, `manta`, `external`).
 In an effort to increase bandwidth availability, shrink fault domains, and reduce centralization in the datacenter network we will be moving to a Clos topology.
-Once this work is complete each rack in a triton datacenter will be on it's own L3 network.
+Once this work is complete each rack in a Triton datacenter will be on it's own L3 network.

 ## Approach
 With the introduction of [RFD 43 Rack Aware Network Pools](https://github.com/joyent/rfd/tree/master/rfd/0043), NAPI networks grouped into pools can have different nictags.
-This then allows a NIC to be provisioned by providing NAPI with the network pool uuid and the nictag as parameters.
-NAPI will select the correct network that matches (among other things) the NIC tag specified.
+This then allows a NIC to be provisioned by providing NAPI with a network pool UUID and a nictag as parameters.
+NAPI will select the correct network from the pool that matches (among other things) the NIC tag specified.

 In a "Rack Aware Networking" environment each CN will have its NICs tagged with the nictag that associates the rack the CN is in with the appropriate NAPI network.
 Post RFD 117 these networks and NICs will have traits which can be leveraged to allow for identification of network type (e.g. admin, manta, etc).
+For now we will be leveraging the format of the nictag to determine which reserved NAPI network a given NIC belongs to.
+The namespace of this format is:
+`<network name>_rack_<rack id>`.
+Where `<rack id>` can be any combination of alphanumeric characters and "-" or "_".
 Below is an example for the `manta` network:

 MANTA network pool:
 ```